In Short

 - a private limited company.

 There are advantages and disadvantages to each of these structures regarding your liabilities, tax obligations and the administrative burden on you.
-Therefore, you should seek professional advice to determine the most suitable business structure based on the number of owners, liability protection and future growth plans.
+Therefore, you should seek professional advice to determine the most suitable business structure, taking into account the number of owners, liability protection, and future growth plans.

 2. Business Registration and Licences